MadzCode/FInal_Documentation/Dev_Journal.md

 - All of these characters have quirky personalities which makes them enjoyable to listen from and learn about.

-- The fun mini games also make this game truly unforgetable as you can be playing bingo one moment and fighting dragons the next
+- The fun mini games also make this game truly unforgetable as you can be playing bingo one moment and fighting dragons the next.

 ## Little Nightmares